gdario/edx_causal_diagrams/markdown/Lesson1.md

 ![Rule 4](fig/01_09_10.png)

-The summary of these D-separation rules is that a path is blocked if, and only if, it contains a noncollider that has been conditioned on, or a collider that has not been conditioned on and has no descendant that had been conditioned on.
-So
+The summary of these D-separation rules is that

+> A path is blocked if, and only if, it contains a noncollider that has been conditioned on, or a collider that has not been conditioned on and has no descendant that had been conditioned on.

-- two variables are D-separated if all paths between them are blocked and
-- two variables are marginally or unconditionally independent if they are D-separated without conditioning on all the variables.
-On the other hand, we say that
-- two variables are conditionally independent, even a set variables L, if they are D-separated after conditioning on the variables L.
+So two variables are D-separated if all paths between them are blocked and two variables are marginally or unconditionally independent if they are D-separated without conditioning on all the variables.
+On the other hand, we say that two variables are conditionally independent, even a set variables L, if they are D-separated after conditioning on the variables L.

 So now we have seen the rules of the D-separation in an explicit way.
 But if you go back to the examples for the last three segments, you will be able to see that all D-separation says is that two variables would be associated if one causes the other, if they share common causes, or they have a common effect and we condition on the common effect.
 So we have actually been using D-separation for the past three segments.